tuhiproject/tuhi/DBusInterface.md

 class Drawing {
         version: uint32
         devicename: string
+        sessionid: string            // used for debugging
         dimensions: [uint32, uint32] // x/y physical dimensions in µm
         timestamp: uint64
         strokes: [ Stroke, Stroke, ...]
 }
 ```

+A session id is a random string that identifies a Tuhi session.
+This is
+debugging information only, it makes it possible to associate a JSON file
+with the corresponding sequence in the log.
+Do not use in clients.

 The **strokes** list contains all strokes of a single drawing, each stroke
 consisting of a number of **points**.